 Making dietary and lifestyle decisions that reduce the discomfort and symptoms brought on by consuming lactose-containing foods is essential to managing lactose intolerance.
 Here are some recommendations for managing lactose intolerance:

 1. Pick out the trigger foods.
 Keep a list of the foods and drinks that make you feel unwell.
-While some persons with lactose intolerance are able to handle modest doses of lactose, others must completely avoid it.
+While some people with lactose intolerance are able to handle modest doses of lactose, others must completely avoid it.
 To find out how much dairy you can tolerate, try out various dairy products.

 2. Select lactose-free dairy products.
 Lactose-free versions of dairy goods like milk, cheese, yogurt, and ice cream are widely available in grocery shops.
 These goods have had the lactose removed or broken down, which makes them simpler to digest.